paulelliott/fabrication-site/source/index.markdown

 Fabricator(:adult, from: "SomeNamespace::Person")
 ```

-The value of `:from` can be either a class-name string or symbol, or the name of another fabricator.
+The value of `:from` can be either a class name string or symbol, or the name of another fabricator.

 #### Attributes